epam/edp-install/docs/operator-guide/install-edp.md

       ...
       ```

-  Internal Gerrit server can be deployed as a result of EDP deployment.
+  Internal Gerrit server can be deployed as a result of EDP deployment when the Gerrit is selected.
 For more details on how to integrate EDP with GitLab or GitHub instead of Gerrit, please refer to the [Integrate GitHub/GitLab in Tekton](./import-strategy-tekton.md) page.

 7. (Optional) Integrate platform with SonarQube: